-These ovens were used to make castillos de cuyes.
+These ovens were used to make castillos de cuys.
 These were miniature castles for guinea pigs.
 The ovens are also used to bake empanadas which is a delicious snack.

 Buy Statement Pieces

 Besides art and textile, you can also easily find jewellery made of silver.
 If you love decorative accessories, this market will have your heart.
-Typically peculiar Peruvians toys are also sold here.
+Typically peculiar Peruvians toys are also popular here.

 You will also find many crafts that simulate Inca archaeological pieces, musical instruments, and alpaca clothing, very particular of the area that necessarily will benefit with that cold winter of its area.

 Picturesque View of the Surrounding Town

 This market is the most important among the local people.
 If you have some extra time, you can see the Inca culture or nearby town which is very scenic.
 Surrounded by mountains, the atmosphere is lovely.

 Certainly, the craft market of Pisac is a promising option to make a stop.
 You can take a day trip to Pisac from Cusco to see these musings.
 You could be halfway when you are visiting Pisac market and your next destination is going to be Machu Picchu or return to the magical city of Cusco.